 Acorn TV is home to classic and current shows from Britain, Ireland, Australia, and a few other countries.
 It’s a fantastic Netflix alternative, offering popular TV shows like Inspector George Gently, Doc Martin, Midsomer Murders, and plenty of others.
 Most Americans are not familiar with these shows, but trust me, they are definitely worth watching.
 There are also a few movies available, but the selection isn’t very big.

 Acorn TV isn’t as widely available as Netflix, as you can only get it in the US and Canada.
 It costs $5.99 per month in the states and doesn’t include ads.
-The biggest drawback of the service is that, unlike with Netflix, you can’t download content to watch it offline.
+The biggest drawback of the service is that, unlike Netflix, you can’t download content to watch it offline.

 However, the overall selection of movies and TV shows isn’t nearly as good as what you get with Netflix and other streaming services like Hulu.
 But you do get to watch other types of content including vlogs from popular creators like Casey Neistat, funny cat videos, or smartphone reviews.
 Sometimes, these types of videos are more entertaining than the latest episode of Stranger Things.